Year 6 reading list for children aged 10-11

 The Final Year by Matt Goodfellow and Joe Todd-Stanton

-The end of Year 5 through to the end of primary school is told through fragments of life in this unique and powerful verse story.
+The end of Year 5 through to the end of primary school is told through fragments of life in this unique verse story.
 Accessible, powerful, and highly relatable, Year 6 children will empathise with Nate and the challenges he faces at home, his struggles with bullying at school, and deciphering what really matters between the ages of 10 and 11.
 Highly recommended.
 Featured as our fiction book of the month for September 2023.

 Verse story